KathrynDH/kathryndh.github.io/README.md

 ## Portfolio - Kathryn H.

-This is a place for me to collect projects that I've done and other items of interest.
+I have included here some of the projects that I've completed, a paper I wrote as a graduate student on Matriods, and information about my education.

 ## Projects and Papers